Lymphatus/libcaesium/README.md

 ## Compression vs Optimization

 JPEG is a lossy format: that means you will always lose some information after each compression.
-So, compressing a file with 100 quality for 10 times will result in an always different image, even though you can't really see the difference.
+So, compressing a file with quality 100 for 10 times will result in an always different image, even though you can't really see the difference.
 Libcaesium also supports optimization.
 This performs a lossless process, resulting in the same exact image, but with a smaller size (10–12% usually).
-GIF optimization is possible, but currently not supported.
+GIF optimization is possible but currently not supported.
 WebP's optimization is also possible, but it will probably result in a bigger output file as it's well suited to losslessly convert from PNG or JPEG.